ingan914/Rixor/README.md

 2. Getting the libraries you need
 ---------------------------------
-ParaPGM requires a few libraries, these are pretty easy to setup.
+Rixor requires a few libraries, these are pretty easy to setup.
 Where your craftbukkit.jar is located, make a folder called "**libs**", and add [dom4j] [2] to it.

 3. Creating and adding to the maps repository